nmiles2go/CPPShooter_with_JSONHTTPLoading/README.md

 A simple First Person shooter that uses HTTP and JSON modules of Unreal Engine 5.6.1 to fetch data from the internet and dynamically create cube actors based on the json data.

 **Progress:**
 1. I found that the dynamically spawning objects using json data from the internet is the rate determining step for this project.
 Hence I decided to proceed with this for two reasons:

-  i) I had never worked with json files before, I got to know about them during this assignment and essentially, a part of this assignment is also a educational experience for me.
+- I had never worked with json files before, I got to know about them during this assignment and essentially, a part of this assignment is also a educational experience for me.
 I had also never worked with    fetching values from the internet before.
-So this was a challenge that I sought to figure out. ii) Since, this was the hardest part to complete, I figured to complete this part of assignment first.
+So this was a challenge that I sought to figure out.
+- Since, this was the hardest part to complete, I figured to complete this part of assignment first.

 I was able to successfully use the C++ API to fetch data from the internet into the project.
 I couldn't use that data to spawn objects.
 Need to figure that out.